hashintel/hash/apps/hashdotai/docs/04_simulation/creating-simulations/behaviors/inheritance.md

 In HASH, agents are _in practice_ defined by their behaviors.
 While users are free to add a `type` field to their agents, and many simulation authors do so, these _types_ have until now been symbolic labels that have made tracking agents over the course of simulations easier, and have primarily been used to generate descriptive metrics and plots.

 We're now planning to introduce support for **Agent Types** in a forthcoming update, which go further.
-In the future, [HASH Engine](/platform/engine) (hEngine) will attempt to match the _type_ field of an agent to an entity type in HASH, where it contains the URI of an _entity type_ schema.
+In the future, [HASH Engine](/platform/engine) (hEngine) will attempt to match the _type_ field of an agent to an entity type in HASH, where it contains the URL of an _entity type_ schema.

 Entity types created in HASH describe 'things'.
 In a simulation context these could for example be: